rust-lang/mdBook/README.md

 - [`linkcheck`] - a backend which will check that all links are valid
 - [`epub`] - an experimental EPUB generator

+> **Note for Developers:** Feel free to send us a PR if you've developed your
+> own plugin and want it mentioned here.

 A preprocessor or renderer is enabled by installing the appropriate program and then mentioning it in the book's `book.toml` file.